Dentistry in the United Kingdom: Education and registration

 In the United Kingdom, dentists complete 5 years of undergraduate study to earn a B.D.S. or BChD degree.
 After graduating most dentists will enter a V.T. (vocational training) scheme, of either 1 or 2 years length, to receive their full National Health Service registration.
 Dentists must register with the G.D.C.
 (General Dental Council), and meet their requirements as the governing body of the profession, before being allowed to practice.
 The Dentists Act 1957 defines dentistry with the intention of confining the practice of dentistry to those on the Dental Register.
 It provided the following definition: "For the purposes of this Act, the practice of dentistry shall be deemed to include the performance of any such operation and the giving of any such treatment, advice or attendance as is usually performed or given by dentists."

 There are sixteen dental schools in the UK, five of which are graduate entry programmes, only admitting applicants with at least an upper 2.1 in a classified undergraduate degree with a significant component of biomedical sciences.
-Thus the competition for places is fierce (approximately 1 successful candidate admitted in every 26 applicants in 2013).
-Because of the low numbers of dental schools, funding for building and service developments in the schools can be very high.
-Well known UK universities providing dental courses are the Universities of Leeds, Liverpool, Glasgow, Cardiff, Queen's Belfast, Birmingham, Bristol, Dundee, Manchester, Plymouth, Sheffield, Queen Mary, London and King's College London.
+Thus the competition for places is fierce (approximately 1 successful candidate was admitted in every 26 applicants in 2013).
+Because of the low number of dental schools, funding for building and service developments in the schools can be very high.
+Well-known UK universities providing dental courses are the Universities of Leeds, Liverpool, Glasgow, Cardiff, Queen's Belfast, Birmingham, Bristol, Dundee, Manchester, Plymouth, Sheffield, Queen Mary, London and King's College London.
 As of 2013, the only UK universities offering a 4-year graduate-entry BDS programme are Liverpool, King's College London, BLSMD, UCLan and Aberdeen.
 There is a shortage of dentists in the UK and over 2 million people cannot get a NHS dentist.